rediscookbook/rediscookbook/recipes/atomically_pipeline_multiple_commands/recipe.md

 ### Discussion

-MULTI/EXEC, which was added in Redis 2.0, is an extremely important component of Redis and merits a good deal of discussion.
+MULTI/EXEC, which will be added in Redis 2.0, is an extremely important component of Redis and merits a good deal of discussion.
 It is important to know what it does -- and what it does not do.